 The Origins of the Spanish Guitar

-The Spanish guitar, a beloved instrument known for its rich and resonant sound, has a fascinating history that dates back to the medieval period.
+The Spanish guitar has a fascinating history that dates back to the medieval period.

 Its origins are deeply intertwined with the cultural exchanges that took place in Spain over centuries.
 This was particularly influenced by the Moors, who brought the lute, a stringed instrument, to Spain.